krzsztfwtk/LoL_AI_Runes_Recommendation/README.md

 **4. View recommendations**

 Select a pick slot to see rune and summoner spell recommendations.
 Predictions update automatically as you change the draft.
 Click the lock icon 🔒 to pin predictions to a specific slot.
-Even when you change other champions, recommendations for the locked champion remain visible.
+Even when you pick other slot, recommendations for the locked🔒 champion remain visible.

 ![Predictions panel](images/usage4.png)